 If you’re getting deeper into debt or you’re running out of money at the end of the month, you have two options: to cut down on what you spend or to bring in more money.
-Cutting down what you spend should be the first option, but if you can’t make anymore cutbacks, how easy is it to make more money?
-Here are some suggestions.
+Here’s my guide on how to make some extra cash; generating income without too much effort.

-There are several mystery shopping companies (such as Insight Market Research and Retail Active).
+There are several mystery shopping companies (such as Insight Market Research, Grass Roots, GBW and Retail Active).
 You can do mystery shopping over the phone or by visiting shops/hotels etc (and in some cases, doing covert filming).

 SAVVY TIP: Mystery shopping covers far more than going ‘shopping’, as you can test out the service in hotels, airlines or take part in consumer panels.